A community service program for all of La Crosse

 Interpretive signs and maps

 In early November 2019, we launched a social media campaign called "Take 5 to Love the Bluffs" to reach as many community members as possible with easy things that anyone can do to help out when visiting the La Crosse Blufflands.
-Follow us on Facebook so you can help share the campaign as rolls out during the rest of November and into December.
+You can see the series of short videos here.

-Love the Bluffs is made possible in part with funding from the La Crosse Community Foundation and our many conservation partners in the community.
-Contact us if you want to help support the program at [email protected]ncy.org.
+The Love the Bluffs program was made possible in part with funding from the La Crosse Community Foundation and our many conservation partners in the community.
+Contact us if you want to help support the program at [email protected]